CPA Eligibility Requirements for International Candidates

 What are the eligibility requirements for international CPA candidates?

-Most states in the U.S. require candidates to have a bachelor's degree with a specific number of credit hours in accounting and business-related courses.
+Most states require CPA candidates to have a bachelor's degree with specific coursework plus a number of credit hours in upper level accounting courses and business-related courses.
 This often translates to around 150 semester hours.
 However, the catch for international candidates is that your academic credentials will need to be evaluated to ensure they meet U.S. standards.
+To meet the often stringent educational requirements, many candidates choose to pursue a master's degree or enrol in a bridge course to cover any gaps in their university education.

 Work experience